dscmbcet/hacktoberfest-2021/CONTRIBUTING.md

 ### Commit your update

 Commit the changes once you are happy with them.
-See [Atom's contributing guide](https://github.com/atom/atom/blob/master/CONTRIBUTING.md#git-commit-messages) to know how to use emoji for commit messages.

-Once your changes are ready, don't forget to [self-review](/contributing/self-review.md) to speed up the review process:zap:.

 ### Pull Request